defunkydrummer/lisp-xl/README.markdown

 ## Installation

 For CL newbies (welcome!):
-Make sure you have the cl-xmlspam library downloaded; you can copy it to quicklisp's "local-projects" directory.

 Download lisp-xl, copy to "local-projects", then use quicklisp to load the rest of the required libs and compile:

 ```common-lisp